 Measure Overview

-This proposal would require boiler stack (non-condensing) economizers on process boilers with capacities at or above 10 MMBtu/hr.
+This proposed code change would require boiler stack (non-condensing) economizers on process boilers with capacities at or above 10 million British Thermal Units per hour (MMBtu/h).
 The requirement would apply to all new process boilers, including replacement boilers and boilers in additions to existing facilities, with the following exceptions:

 - Boilers with stack temperatures below 340°F at their lowest firing rate without an economizer.

-- Boilers employing other methods of stack heat recovery, such as a heat exchanger that serves an industrial heat pump or process drying application.
+- Boilers employing stack heat recovery, such as a heat exchanger that serves an industrial heat pump or process drying application.

 | Building Type(s) | Construction Type(s) | Type of Change | Updates to Compliance Software | Third Party Verification |